derrickbeining/practice-with-middleware/README.md

 ### Notes & Hints

 * You are strongly encouraged to look at `source/helper.js` and `tests/helper.spec.js` to understand the behavior and implementation of the `mountMatchesUrl` function.
 You can see the examples in action by changing `xdescribe` to `describe`.
-* Methods with a leading underscore (e.g. `app._handleHTTP`) are "internal" properties which are part of the underlying machinery, but are not typically meant to be directly accessed by the user/developer.
+* It is common practice that methods with a leading underscore (e.g. `app._handleHTTP`) are "internal" properties which are part of the underlying machinery, but are not typically meant to be directly accessed by the user/developer.
 * `_handleHTTP` can (and probably should) be implemented with no loops.